Fort Worth Roofing Installation Buying Guide

 - What is your budget?
 Are you willing to consider “faux” options that recreate the look of more expensive roofing systems like slate or clay tiles for a fraction of the price?

 - How important is being environmentally friendly to you?
-Do you want a roof that utilizes recycled materials (like rubber) or that can be applied over an existing roof (like metal) to minimize the amount of waste you are sending to local landfills?
+Do you want a roof that utilizes recycled materials (like a rubber roof) or that can be applied over an existing roof (like metal roofing) to minimize the amount of waste you are sending to local landfills?

 - How long do you plan to be in your home?
 Do you want your roof to last the lifetime of your home?
 Additionally, how much maintenance are you willing to put in/pay for to preserve the life of your roof?